Highwire: Global Component System Overhaul

 2. Tailwind as the Foundation

-To do this, I reorganized our style hierarchy in angular.json.
-Tailwind now sat at the base, with Bootstrap and PrimeNG layered above it in a way that respected the design tokens and avoided collisions.
+I restructured our style hierarchy in angular.json so that Tailwind sat at the base, with Bootstrap and PrimeNG layered above it in a way that respected the design tokens and avoided collisions.
+I also restructured our design in Figma to match Tailwind's utility-first approach so that design and code spoke the same language.

 angular.json